 After all, what is the point of spending money on something when you could have got I think for free?

 What are the free options that you can use?

-When it comes to accessing census records for free there is no better option that to check out FamilySearch.
+When it comes to accessing census records for free there is no better option than to check out FamilySearch.

-Here, you will find indexes and images shows to all of the U.S. census records, except unfortunately though for 1880 and 1930.
+Here, you will find indexes and images shown to all of the U.S. census records, except unfortunately though for 1880 and 1930.

 Why use FamilySearch?!